Luke 19:28-48 Comments by Stephen Ricker

 * Zechariah 9:9 "Rejoice greatly, O Daughter of Zion!
 Shout, Daughter of Jerusalem!
 See, your king comes to you, righteous and having salvation, gentle and riding on a donkey, on a colt, the foal of a donkey."

->Was Jesus notification to Jerusalem he was their king sincere?
+>Was Jesus notification to Jerusalem that he was their king sincere?

 >3.
 Why might the command he gave his disciples be difficult for them to obey?